brettyukino9/AniNeighbors/README.md

 Make sure to enter your favorites into the "shared_favorites.csv" file.
 Use romaji titles, one per line, and comma separated.

 GetUserData can be used to compare yourself against a different group of Anilist users.
 A premade file I prepared is already in here with 5000 users in it.

+Currently takes a little over an hour to run on default settings.
+Use the 'every_n_users' setting in the config to speed it up by removing some users in the dataset.